-3 Cleaner and safer cooking solutions in South Asia and Africa can obtain a range of benefits: reduce

-4 firewood collection from the forest (Pattanayak et al. 2004; Sharma et al. 2020), ; reduce the burden on

-5 women (Hazra et al. 2014); deliver better health (Pant 2008; Thakuri 2009); higher labour productivity

-6 (Kalyanaratne 2014) for the users and reduce emissions of greenhouse gases (Zhang et al. 2013;

-Somanathan and Bluffstone 2015; Lafave et al. 2019; Bluffstone et al. 2021), .
-Studies have shown that net reduction in emission for the switch from biomass as a cooking fuel to LPG has clear climate and

-- net reduction in emission for the switch from biomass as a cooking fuel to LPG has clear climate and non-climate benefits (Anenberg et al. 2017; Singh et al. 2017; Ghilardi et al. 2018; Goldemberg et al. - 2018).
-In India during 2001 and 2011 increase in LPG use has led to a net emissions (Kyoto and non- - 11 Kyoto Gases) reduction of 6.73 MtCO2-eq (0.94 MtCO2-eq in rural area and 5.79 MtCO2-eq in urban

-12 area ) with fuel wood displaced 7.2 million tons (0.99 million tons in rural area and 6.19 million tons in

-- 13 urban area)(Singh et al. 2017). - 14
+Cleaner and safer cooking solutions in South Asia and Africa can obtain a range of benefits: reduce firewood collection from the forest (Pattanayak et al. 2004; Sharma et al. 2020); reduce the burden on women (Hazra et al. 2014); deliver better health (Pant 2008; Thakuri 2009); higher labour productivity (Kalyanaratne 2014) for the users and reduce emissions of greenhouse gases (Zhang et al. 2013; Somanathan and Bluffstone 2015; Lafave et al. 2019; Bluffstone et al. 2021).
+Studies have shown that net reduction in emissions from the switch from biomass as a cooking fuel to LPG has clear climate and non-climate benefits (Anenberg et al. 2017; Singh et al. 2017; Ghilardi et al. 2018; Goldemberg et al. 2018).
+In India between 2001 and 2011 an increase in LPG use led to a net emissions (Kyoto and non-Kyoto gases) reduction of 6.73 $MtCO_2$ -eq (0.94 $MtCO_2$ -eq in rural areas and 5.79 $MtCO_2$ -eq in urban areas) with 7.2 million tonnes of fuel wood displaced (0.99 million tons in rural areas and 6.19 million tons in urban areas) (Singh et al. 2017).

-15 To improve the affordability of the cleaner fuel and cook stove choice, actors at the households level

-16 need motivation through pricing policy like subsidies and installation cost waiver (Troncoso and Soares

-17 da Silva 2017; Dickinson et al. 2018; Sankhyayan and Dasgupta 2019) Well intended subsidy programs

-18 often do not help world's poorest to adopt cleaner fuel, suggesting a need for targeted programs 19 (Phottorni et al. 2018).
-The decision towards actual transition to a cleaner exclusion field and tasks allowed to the second seco

-(Bhattarai et al. 2018).
-The decision towards actual transition to a cleaner cooking fuel and technologyis often governed by other demand-side drivers/barrier like lifestyle and socio-cultural norms and
+To improve the affordability of the cleaner fuel and cookstove choice, actors at the households level need motivation through pricing policies like subsidies and installation cost waivers (Troncoso and Soares da Silva 2017; Dickinson et al. 2018; Sankhyayan and Dasgupta 2019).
+Well intended subsidy programmes often do not help world's poorest to adopt cleaner fuel, suggesting a need for targeted programmes (Bhattarai et al. 2018).
+The decision towards actual transition to a cleaner cooking fuel and technology is often governed by other demand-side drivers and barriers like lifestyle and socio-cultural norms and practices.

-- 20 is often g 21 practices. - 22

-23 The useful energy demand for cooking is a crucial component of the choice between various cooking technology options and has been the subject of numerous studies (Balmer 2007; Nerini et al. 2016; Van 24 25 de Ven et al. 2019; Forouli et al. 2020; Silaen et al. 2020; Taylor et al. 2020), .
-Daioglo et al. (Daioglou 26 et al. 2012) conclude that a mean of 3 MJ cap-1 day-1 (range 0.77 to 7.22) of useful energy is required for cooking (equivalent to 125 kWh month-1 for a household of 5.
-Accommodating cooking energy 27 28 services in off-grid electrification technologies Zubi et al. (Zubi et al. 2017) estimate that a three litre 29 multi-cooker needs just 0.6 kWh day-1 to cook lunch and dinner for a household of six, which is 30 equivalent to 0.36 MJ cap-1 day-1.
-Similarly, according to Batchelor et al. (Batchelor et al. 2018) 0.2

-- 31 kWh could be enough to cook rice for a household of four in a rice cooker. - 32
+The useful energy demand for cooking is a crucial component of the choice between various cooking technology options and has been the subject of numerous studies (Balmer 2007; Nerini et al. 2016; Van de Ven et al. 2019; Forouli et al. 2020; Silaen et al. 2020; Taylor et al. 2020).
+Daioglo et al. (2012) conclude that a mean of 3 MJ cap-1 day-1 (range 0.77 to 7.22) of useful energy is required for cooking (equivalent to 125 kWh month-1 for a household of five.
+Accommodating cooking energy services in off-grid electrification technologies, Zubi et al. (2017) estimate that a three-litre multi-cooker needs just 0.6 kWh day-1 to cook lunch and dinner for a household of six, which is equivalent to 0.36 MJ cap-1 day-1.
+Similarly, according to Batchelor et al. (2018) 0.2 kWh could be enough to cook rice for a household of four in a rice cooker.

-33 Shifts towards electr c and LPG stoves in Bhutan (Dendup and Arimura 2019), India (Pattanayak et al. 34 2019), Ecuador (Gould et al. 2018; Martínez et al. 2017) and Ethiopia (Tesfamichael et al. 2021); are 35 taking over now compared to past trend towards improved biomass stoves in China (Smith et al. 1993).
-36 Significant subsidy (Litzow et al. 2019), information (Dendup and Arimura 2019), social marketing and 37 availability of technology in the local markets are some of the key instruments helping to adopt ICS 38 (Pattanayak et al 2019), through supply chain creation availability was scaled up enormously in India 39 (Sankhyayan and Dasgupta 2019).
-Shift in use of energy efficient cooking appliances like pressure 40 cookers and rice cookers is now almost universal in South Asia and beginning to penetrate the African

-41 market as consumer attitudes are changing towards household cooking appliances with higher energy

-- 42 efficiencies (Batchelor et al. 2019). - 43
+Shifts towards electric and LPG stoves in Bhutan (Dendup and Arimura 2019), India (Pattanayak et al. 2019), Ecuador (Martínez et al. 2017; Gould et al. 2018) and Ethiopia (Tesfamichael et al. 2021); are taking over now compared to past trends towards improved biomass stoves in China (Smith et al. 1993).
+Significant subsidy (Litzow et al. 2019), information (Dendup and Arimura 2019), social marketing and availability of technology in the local markets are some of the key instruments to increase adoption of improved cookstoves (Pattanayak et al. 2019); through supply chain creation availability was scaled up enormously in India (Sankhyayan and Dasgupta 2019).
+Shift in use of energy-efficient cooking appliances like pressure cookers and rice cookers is now almost universal in South Asia and beginning to penetrate the African market as consumer attitudes are changing towards household cooking appliances with higher energy efficiencies (Batchelor et al. 2019).